School Shows 2016/17

 “The banjo comes from Africa!” exclaims Lotus holding up a gourd, a goatskin, and a stick as he traces the banjo’s journey with the enslaved people of West Africa to the Southern United States.
 The story of our music unfolds before the ears and eyes of the viewer as Wight demonstrates on ekonting, kamelen’goni and other African gourds.

-Harmonica, mouth-bow, and jaw harp illustrate the importance of First Nations and Asian cultures to folk and modern music.
+Harmonica, mouth-bow, and jaw harp illustrate the importance of First Nations and Asian cultures to American folk and modern music.

 Strange and beautiful sounds from civilization’s earliest days are skillfully woven into the story, while the narrative reveals common truths shared by all cultures of the globe.